Specialized Teletherapy and Therapy for Students at Tuskegee University | Taproot Therapy Collective

 Learn More

-Our experienced therapists specialize in supporting college students and academic professionals.
-All offer teletherapy options with flexible scheduling for Tuskegee University students.
+Our highly experienced and licensed therapists specialize in supporting college students and academic professionals.
+All members offer flexible teletherapy options with evening and weekend availability for Tuskegee University students.

 Pamela Hayes